Astounding-GM-tools/astounding-cards/USAGE.md

-# Character Cards Usage Guide
+# Card Deck Creator Usage Guide

 ## Overview
-Character Cards is a flexible tool for creating, managing, and printing reference cards for RPG campaigns.
-While it started as a character management system, it works equally well for items, locations, and other campaign elements.
+Card Deck Creator is a flexible tool for creating, managing, and printing reference cards for RPG campaigns.
+It works equally well for characters, items, locations, and other campaign elements.

 ## Card Types and Their Stats